adonisjs/v6-docs/content/docs/reference/helpers.md

 // aGVsbG8gd29ybGQ=
 ```

-Like the `encode` method, you can may the `urlEncode` to generate a base64 string safe to pass in a URL.
+Like the `encode` method, you can use the `urlEncode` to generate a base64 string safe to pass in a URL.

 The `urlEncode` method performs the following replacements.